mohamaddr/goodreads/README.md

 <img src="good reads_books.png">

 Goodread is a RESFul web API with GRUD operations.
-Implemented with Node.js,Vue.js, Express.js, MongoDB.
+The app is Implemented in Node.js, Vue.js, Express.js, MongoDB.